About #

 Tip: The initial initialization of the Git version control requires an empty config folder.
 For this reason, the existing config folder must first be renamed and then filled with the configuration files.

-• the config directory should like this .git Folder-Repository
+• the config directory should look like this .git Folder-Repository

 By using the main branch for the production environment and development branches for the development or test environments the former is separated from the latter.